Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Experiments

 \smallbreak

-\textbf{Qualitative comparison.} We provide additional qualitative comparisons in~\cref{fig:teaser} and~\cref{fig:main_qualitative}, where it can be seen that applying SOLACE yields visually pleasurable results with improved compositionality and text rendering capabilities, even when trained with no external reward at all.
+\textbf{Qualitative comparison.} We provide additional qualitative comparisons in~\cref{fig:teaser} and~\cref{fig:main_qualitative}, showing that SOLACE yields visually appealing results with improved compositionality and text rendering, even without any external reward.
+We note that SOLACE learns to generate images more tailored to the given prompt; when prompted with detailed descriptions, SOLACE produces realistic outputs.